RicardoSimple/gitbook/README.md

     - gitbook build # build to public path
   artifacts:
     paths:
       - public
   only:
-    - pages # this job will affect only the 'pages' branch
+    - master # this job will affect only the 'master' branch
 ```

 ## Building locally